 Another related theory called the Involuntary Protection Against Dermatosis (IPAD) hypothesis suggests that trypophobia is an involuntary response to seeing images that resemble skin conditions.

 Researchers put this hypothesis to the test in a 2017 study by asking 856 people to look at trypophobic images and report about any current or past skin problems.

 They found that people with a history of skin problems experienced a high level of discomfort from looking at the pictures compared to those with no history.

-Meanwhile, one of the more peculair theories posits that people with trypophobia don’t like looking at images with small, tightly packed circles because the brain requires more oxygen to process them.
+In addition, one of the more peculiar theories posits that people with trypophobia don’t like looking at images with small, tightly packed circles because the brain requires more oxygen to process them.
 As such, an aversion to these images could be the brain’s way of avoiding over-exertion.

 Overall, however, it’s far too early to say how trypophobia develops or what causes it, and more research needs to be done.

-As far as having trypophobia, there is no official diagnosis since it’s not a recognized condition.
+Since trypophobia is not a recognized condition, there’s no official diagnosis.
 The only way to see if you may suffer from this strange condition is to test yourself.

 For those hoping to find out if they suffer from trypophobia, there are plenty of images, articles, and videos dedicated to the subject.
 It’s even possible to take tests that measure whether or not you have trypophobia.

 Although there are currently no official, recommended medications or other treatments for trypophobia, treatments for other phobias might be useful.